chanzuckerberg/cellxgene-census/docs/cellxgene_census_docsite_data_release_info.md

 ### Long-term supported (LTS) Census releases

-To enable data stability and scientific reproducibility, [CZ CELLxGENE Discover](https://cellxgene.cziscience.com/) plans to perform regular LTS Census data releases:
+To enable data stability and scientific reproducibility, [CZ CELLxGENE Discover](https://cellxgene.cziscience.com/) plans to keep certain Census data releases available for public access for at least 5 years upon publication.

-* Published online every six months for public access, starting on May 15, 2023.
-* Available for public access for at least 5 years upon publication.

 The most recent LTS Census data release is the default opened by the APIs and recognized as `census_version = "stable"`.
 To open previous LTS Census data releases, you can directly specify the version via its build date `census_version = "[YYYY]-[MM]-[DD]"`.